janek/music-alarm-clock/README.md

 ## Setting up the Raspberry Pi

 - Install the OS in headless mode following [Tom's Hardware Guide](https://www.tomshardware.com/reviews/raspberry-pi-headless-setup-how-to,6028.html)
-- Make sure the timezone of the raspberry pi is the same as your timezone
+- Make sure the timezone of the raspberry pi is the same as your timezone.
+Locale should be set in the SD flashing process, but consider double-checking.
 - Install [rpi-audio-receiver](https://github.com/nicokaiser/rpi-audio-receiver) with the USB audio card already plugged in.
 Spotify and AirPlay should work immediately, bluetooth could need a restart.
 - Install this repo's contents (below)